top of page

 How does a bridging loan work?

-• Commercial bridging is short-term finance required for a specific reason or project when other finance is not available.
+• Bridging is short-term, flexible finance used when other finance is not available.

 Property developer with plans